rehandaphedar/lafzize/README.md

 There are some special segments that do not represent words from a verse:

-- `taawwudh`: Represents Taʿawwudh
+- `taawwudh`: Represents Taʿawwudh.
-- `basmalah`: Represents Basmalah
+- `basmalah`: Represents Basmalah.

 There is also OpenAPI documentation available at `/docs` and `/redoc`.